-Put the beans in a large bowl and cover them with 2 or 3 inches of water, then let them soak overnight.
-According to Whole Foods Market, this removes some of the indigestible sugars from the beans that tend to cause flatulence in many people.
+Put the beans in a large bowl and cover them with 2 or 3 inches of lightly salted water, then let them soak overnight.
+This removes some of the indigestible sugars from the beans that tend to cause flatulence in many people.

 Drain and rinse the beans.

 Put the beans in a large pot and cover with two or three inches of water, stock, or broth.
-Whole Foods Market recommends not adding salt to the water because it interferes with the softening of the beans.
+Don't add salt to the cooking water, because it toughens the beans' skins and slows their cooking.
 Use low sodium broth or stock or begin cooking your beans in water and add broth or stock with salt partway through the cooking process.
 Wait until the beans are nearly done to add any seasonings.

 Bring the pot to a boil, then cover the pot, reduce the heat and simmer the beans, stirring occasionally and adding more liquid if needed.
 Cooking time varies depending on the size of the beans, type of beans and the age of the beans.
 A pot of mixed beans should take one to two hours to cook.
 Beans are done when they are tender enough to be mashed with a fork.